CHELabUB/safe_resillent_CCC/spectrum_analysis/README.md

 # spectrum analysis
-This folder contians the details of spectrum analysis.
+This folder contains the details of spectrum analysis.

 # Requirement
 MATLAB 2024b and above